djeang/parent-chaining/readme.md

     }
 }
 ```
-As you can see here, Html tree is designed as a template.
-The population of dynamic parts is delegated to simple
+As you can see here, the Html tree is designed as a template.
+The addition of dynamic parts is delegated to simple
 Java methods.

 ## Conclusion

-*Parent-Chaining* pattern is a solution to greatly improve code readability at a cost of very few extra coding/complexity.
+*Parent-Chaining* pattern is a solution to greatly improve code readability, at the cost of a few extra coding/complexity.

 Potential applications are, among others, better DOM manipulation libraries, better generated code from XML/Json->Java tooling,
 or simply cleaner configuration code.